-- Do not connect replica network adapters on test failover-Select this option if you do not want the replica virtual machine used for the test to be connected to the network. - Connect and map replica network adapters on test failover-Select this option if you want the replica virtual machine used for the test to be connected to the network.
-You will need to map each Source Network Adapter to a Target Virtual Switch for the test.
-You can also choose to discard the source's NIC and IP addresses, or you can choose to failover the NIC and IP addresses but leave them in a not connected state.
-If you want to specify the VLAN ID, enable Set VLAN on Replica and specify the Replica VLAN. - Delete test failover virtual disks-Select this option if you want to delete the new virtual disks created during the test failover process.
-If you disable this option, the new disks will not be deleted when you perform undo failover.
+- Do not connect replica network adapters on test failover-By default, if you perform a test cutover, the test will use the current data on the target.
+It will leave the source machine online, stop the migration job, and start the replica virtual machine on the target without network connectivity.
+Select this option if you want to use that default setting for a test cutover. - Connect and map replica network adapters on test failover-With this option, a test cutover will also use the current data on the target, leave the source machine online, and stop the migration job.
+However, the replica virtual machine will be started with network connectivity.
+You will need to map each Source Virtual Switch to a Target Virtual Switch for the test.
+You can also choose to discard the source's NIC and IP addresses, or you can choose to failover the NIC and IP addresses but leave them in a not connected state. - Set VLAN on Replica and Replica VLAN-Enable the checkbox if you want to specify the VLAN ID.
+Specify the VLAN ID that will be used on the network adapter on the replica virtual machine.

 Be careful if you choose to connect the network adapters for a test cutover.
 Depending on your network adapter mappings, users may be able to access the target.
-Also, since the urce is still online, there is a chance users may split between accessing the source or rget.
+Also, since the source is still online, there is a chance users may split between accessing the source or target.